 Students who do not attend Fuqua School are permitted to come on campus for the purpose of bringing Fuqua students to school or picking them up at the end of the day.
 They may also be on campus to attend school events open to the general community, such as athletic competitions, provided they demonstrate appropriate behavior.
-They may also attend special school events, such as the Homecoming dance or the Prom, if accompanied by a Fuqua School student and if the administration is made aware of their attendance prior to the event.
+They may also attend special school events, such as dances, if accompanied by a Fuqua School student and if the administration is made aware of their attendance prior to the event.